Skip to main content

 Abstract

-The papers contain accounts of soldiers' wages, a supply dispersal list, and muster rolls, all pertaining to Samuel Leighton’s time serving as a captain in the American Revolution.
-Leighton’s account book of wages and goods purchased is included.
+Accounts of soldiers' wages, a supply dispersal list, and muster rolls, all pertaining to Samuel Leighton’s time serving as a captain in the American Revolution.

 Dates: 1775 - 1776